agneevX/home-assistant/README.md

 * Screenshots may not be up-to-date.
 * Entities beginning with `int` are "internal" entities that are used inside templates.
 * Shutting down/Rebooting X200M involves a program named `Assistant Computer Control` that runs on the laptop.
-  The cURL request calls a IFTTT webhook which in turn writes a specific word in a file inside OneDrive that the software is able to recognize and perform actions accordingly.
+  The cURL request calls a IFTTT webhook which writes a specific phrase in a file inside OneDrive that the software is able to recognize and perform actions accordingly.
 * The header that is used for separating cards is from [soft-ui](https://github.com/N-l1/lovelace-soft-ui).

 ***